+Subject Essential History

-Subject History Subject Description History is a core subject in year 10.
+Subject Description History is a core subject in year 10.
 It explores the social, cultural, economic and political transformation of Australia and the modern world from 1918 to the present.
 Students will come to understand a time of political turmoil, global conflict and international cooperation through engaging with unit topics such as World War II, Indigenous Rights and Freedoms and Popular Culture in post-war Australia.

 The aim of this subject is to prepare students for Applied subjects in senior Humanities.
-The learning and assessment students complete in this course will develop their life-long critical thinking and communication skills.
-Assessment Overview May include short response exams, research essays and response to stimulus tasks Cost NIL Links to Senior Social and Community Studies (Applied) Tourism (Applied) Subject Introduction to General History Subject Description Introduction to General History is an elective alternative to core History in year 10.
+The learning and assessment students complete in this course will develop their lifelong critical thinking and communication skills.

+Assessment Short response exam

+Overview Photo Essay

+Cost NIL

+Links to Senior Social and Community Studies (Applied)

+Tourism (Applied)

+Subject Introduction to General History

+Subject Description Introduction to General History is an elective alternative to core History in year 10.
 This academic subject is designed as a senior preparation course for students who enjoy and have demonstrated commitment to the study of History, and are considering continuing with Ancient or Modern History in year 11 and 12.
 The curriculum provides a rigorous study of both the ancient and modern world.
-To assist with deciding senior subject choices, students begin by exploring the ancient world by investigating gladiators in the unit Ancient Rome: Spartacus and the Slave Wars.
-They then continue with their survey of the modern world, particularly Australia from 1918 to the present, with an emphasis on Australia in its global context.
-The twentieth century became a critical period in Australia's social, cultural, economic and political development.
-The transformation of the modern world during a time of political turmoil, global conflict and international cooperation provides a necessary context for understanding Australia's role in World War II and the Indigenous Rights and Freedoms struggle in Australia.
+To assist with deciding senior subject choices, students begin by exploring all the aspects of life in Ancient Rome.
+They then continue with their survey of the modern world, with an emphasis on the causes, events and consequences of World War II.
 The aim of this academic subject is to prepare students for General Modern History and/or General Ancient History.
 It is suited to students who are interested in and have demonstrated commitment to the discipline of historical inquiry.

+Assessment Essay under exam conditions

+Overview Source Investigation

+Cost NIL

-Assessment Overview May include short response exams, research essays and response to stimulus tasks Cost NIL Links to Senior Ancient History and Modern History (General)
+Links to Senior Ancient History (General)

+Modern History (General)